jansengsy/movie-database/README.md

 ## Improvements

-I would have like to test the app and gotten the app ready for deployment but I ran out of time.
+I would have liked to test the app and gotten the app ready for deployment but I ran out of time.

 To test the app I would have used: